One Day University: 10 Professors with the Dallas Morning News

 Joseph Luzzi / Bard College

-×Joseph Luzzi – Joseph Luzzi is a literature and Italian professor at Bard College, and was previously a Visiting Professor at the University of Pennsylvania, where he received the Scaglione Prize for Italian Studies.
+×Joseph Luzzi – Joseph Luzzi is a Literature and Italian Professor at Bard College, and was previously a Visiting Professor at the University of Pennsylvania, where he received the Scaglione Prize for Italian Studies.
 He is the author of the audio course, "The Art of Reading."
 Professor Luzzi has also taught at Yale University, where he was awarded a Yale College Teaching Prize.